reshmabidikar/slate/source/includes/_catalog.md

 no content
 ```

-**Query Parameters**

-None.

 **Request Body**

 Provides the content for the plan in JSON form.
 This should be very simple.
+Note that the "planId" becomes the `planName` attribute.
 For example:

 {
+  "planId": "newplan",
-  "productName": "string",
+  "productName": "myitem",
   "productCategory": "BASE",
-  "currency": "AED",
+  "currency": "USD",
   "amount": 0,
   "billingPeriod": "DAILY",
   "trialLength": 0,
   "trialTimeUnit": "DAYS",
-  "availableBaseProducts": [
+  "availableBaseProducts": []
-    "string"
-  ]
 }

-**Returns**
+**Query Parameters**

+None.

+**Response**

 If successful, returns a status code of 201 and an empty body.